engramhq/engram-product-site/_posts/2020-12-10-engram-processed.md

 ![engram Trace-Place Replace]({{"/images/Trace-Place-Retrace-1200.png" | relative_url}})

-*"Memory formation is not instantaneous … the act of remembering is crucial to locking a memory into the brain."* [*Quanta article](https://www.quantamagazine.org/brain-cell-dna-refolds-itself-to-aid-memory-recall-20201102)
+__*Memory formation is not instantaneous … the act of remembering is crucial to locking a memory into the brain.*__ [*Quanta article](https://www.quantamagazine.org/brain-cell-dna-refolds-itself-to-aid-memory-recall-20201102)

-In a sentence, that captures much of the mindset that Project Brainstorm was going to be about.
+In a sentence, this captures much of the mindset that Project Brainstorm was going to be about.
 You can have a thousand thoughts a day, but most get washed away with the next one.
 If you don't take down that thought somewhere - somehow, chances are it will not be remembered as well later on.

 There is a fair comparable to a thought-recording digital product that produces a physical trace with reinforced data – a silicon-embedded footprint to return to for further orientation and direction rather than organic.
 In either case, new memories are "use it or lose it" moments in time.
 We all get to choose what is most important to us, and our life literally follows those choices.